Ast3roidPotato/p3padPKM/2022-2023 Sophomore/MA276 Intro To Proofs/Textbook Notes/Ch3.md

 ## 3.5 - Proofs involving disjunctions
 For proving $P \lor Q$,  you know that either P, or Q must be true.

+One method of approaching these proofs is to assume P, then try to prove the goal, the assume Q and try to prove the goal.
+You don't know which assumption is correct, but at least one of them has to be.
+The two possibilities are called *cases*.
+When cases cover all of the possibilities, they are considered *exhaustive.*  Proofs can be broken up into cases as long as the cases are exhaustive.